Fire and rescue services

 The ORTPN may provide a military escort because of the risk of rebel attack.

-Petty crime targeting foreigners doesn't happen often.
-Crimes include:
+Petty crime targeting foreigners doesn't generally happen but may include:

 When driving, keep your valuables out of sight.
 Close the windows and lock the doors.

-Rwanda experiences natural disasters and severe weather, including:
+Rwanda experiences natural disasters and extreme weather, including:

 If there's a natural disaster: